March 11, 2026

 • A Genealogy Workshop, 3rd Wednesday at 1:30 PM, Zoom only

-• A Library Genealogy Help Session, Last Saturday morning from 10:00 to 12:00, In–person only at the Longmont Public Library, 2nd floor (except May and December)
+• A Library Genealogy Help Session, Last Saturday morning from 10:00 to 12:00, In–person only at the Longmont Public Library, 2nd floor (except May)

 Learn more about meetings and study groups by clicking Programs, Classes, Workshops & SIGs in the navigation bar above.